ATTPC/ATTPCROOTv2/README.md

 To the extent possible, keep `#include` statements in source files.
 In a header file, a forward decleration is always preferable to a `#include`, if possible.

 If any changes are made to the memory layout of a class, the version number in the ROOT macro `ClassDef` needs to be incremented.
+If the class overrides any virtual function, the macro `ClassDefOverride` should be used instead.
+Classes should follow ROOT standards.
 For members of a class, prefer ROOT types (ie Double_t) over native types.
+All members of a class should start with the letter "f", and all functions should begin with a capital letter, and be camel case.

 ### Adding a class